AlaaAlmunyah/Project/README.md

-## Project Overview: Voice to Text Converter
+## Overview: Voice to Text Converter

 ### Description
 This project is a web application designed to convert spoken Arabic language into written text.
 The application leverages modern web technologies and a user-friendly interface to facilitate the seamless transformation of voice input into text.